superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_scale.md

   -R, --recursive                      Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
       --replicas int                   The new desired number of replicas.
 Required.
       --resource-version string        Precondition for resource version.
 Requires that the current resource version match this value in order to scale.
-  -l, --selector string                Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2).
+  -l, --selector string                Selector (label query) to filter on, supports '=', '==', '!=', 'in', 'notin'.(e.g. -l key1=value1,key2=value2,key3 in (value3)).
 Matching objects must satisfy all of the specified label constraints.
       --show-managed-fields            If true, keep the managedFields when printing objects in JSON or YAML format.
       --template string                Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
       --timeout duration               The length of time to wait before giving up on a scale operation, zero means don't wait.
 Any other values should contain a corresponding time unit (e.g. 1s, 2m, 3h).